ForexLive

 - Market-moving economic events.

-- Monetary policy gatherings by central banks.
+- Monetary policy meetings by central banks.

-- Timed data drops across regions.
+- Timed data releases across different regions.

 5. Live Charts and Trading Tools

-Interactive utilities let users:
+Interactive utilities that can help users:

 - Add indicators to price charts.

-- Sketch trendlines and zones.
+- Sketch trendlines and highlight key zones.

 - Compare instruments side by side in real time.